Last Updated on 27 January 2026 by Cycloscope

 Since we are stuck in Tanzania with basically nowhere to go, we decided to explore every tiny little bit of this mesmerizing country.

-This time we went deep into the guts of the earth, to a place which is definitely not tiny at all.
+This time, we went deep into the guts of the earth, to a place that is definitely not tiny.

-The Amboni Caves are the largest limestone caves in East Africa, a complex of ten interconnected caves covering an area of about 234 km², although no one exactly knows how big is this underground dedalus.
+The Amboni Caves are the largest limestone caves in East Africa, a complex of ten interconnected caves covering an area of about 234 km², although no one exactly knows how big this underground labyrinth is.

 History of the Amboni Caves